-Ever since its release last month, the brilliantly compulsive TV adaptation of Sally Rooney’s Normal People has catapulted itself into our hearts (and nightly TV viewing schedules).
-It seems no one can get enough of Marianne and Connell or their tender coming-of-age tale of first love, and we’re soon to be left with a Normal People-sized hole in our lives – if you haven’t already ploughed your way through all 12 episodes on BBC iPlayer, that is.
+The brilliantly compulsive TV adaptation of Sally Rooney’s Normal People immediately catapulted itself into our hearts (and our TV viewing schedules) when it was released last year.
+It seems no one could get enough of Marianne and Connell or their tender coming-of-age tale of first love, and we’ve since been left with a Normal People-sized hole in our lives.

-Alas, you do still have something to look forward to, as the BBC has given the green light to a dramatisation of Rooney’s lauded 2017 debut novel, Conversations with Friends, which earned the author her reputation as ‘the first great millennial author’.
+Alas, we do have something to look forward to, as the BBC gave the green light to a dramatisation of Rooney’s lauded 2017 debut novel, Conversations with Friends, which earned the author her reputation as ‘the first great millennial author’.

 Here’s everything we know so far about the exciting adaptation…

 Set in Dublin, the novel, which Rooney wrote in just three months and was published when she was 26, follows a year in the life of 21-year-old protagonist Frances as she and her ex-girfriend Bobbi become increasingly involved in a complex ‘love quadrilateral’ with an older, sophisticated married couple, Nick and Melissa.
 The relationships inevitably become muddled, lines are blurred and hearts are broken as their four lives collide and make lasting impacts on each other.